 Fox is a writer, editor and blogger whose multi-author horror anthology ‘Bad Neighborhood‘ was released in Dec 2015.
 She also writes a weekly zombie book and comic review column for HorrorFuel.com , and scrawls less scheduled articles and reviews for GoresTruly.com, as well as writing about her writing and blogging experiences on her own site, BloggingOnward.com.

 Justin Steele is a graduate of Bowling Green State University.
 His focus was the representation of women and minorities in contemporary media.
-He currently resides in Cleveland, Ohio with his 13-year-old cat.
+In addition to writing, he hosts the 411popCulture channel on YouTube.
+He enjoys Rep Theatre and once performed on Broadway.
+He currently resides in Cleveland, Ohio with his 15-year-old cat.
 He is a die-hard horror fan with a particular affinity for slasher films.

 RYAN C. BRADLEY